Senators Probe Limits on Trump at Confirmation Hearing

 “I do not support the idea that Muslims as a religious group should be denied entry to the United States,” Sessions said in response to a question from Democratic Sen. Patrick Leahy of Vermont, noting that Trump had revised the policy towards careful vetting of immigrants from countries with a history of terrorism.
 He did say that in some situations it would be appropriate to take religious affiliation into account, however.
 “Many people do have religious views that are inimical to the public safety of the United States,” he said.

+Later, Sessions said he also does not support a registry of Muslims in the United States or surveillance of mosques, two policies Trump has advocated.
+“I would not favor a registry of Muslims in the United States, no I would not,” he said in response to a question from Sen. Chris Coons (D-Delaware).
+“And I think we should avoid surveillance of religious institutions unless there’s a basis to believe that dangerous or threatening illegal activity is going on there.”

-He also said that waterboarding is torture and is illegal, contradicting Trump’s preferences on interrogation.
+Sessions said that waterboarding is torture and is illegal, contradicting Trump’s preferences on interrogation.

 “Congress has taken an action now that makes it absolutely improper and illegal to use waterboarding or any other form of torture in the United States,” Sessions said in response to a question from Democratic Sen. Sheldon Whitehouse of Rhode Island.
 Trump repeatedly condoned waterboarding during his campaign.
 In 2015, Trump said he would reinstate the practice: “I would bring it back.
 I think waterboarding is peanuts compared to what they’d do to us,” he said.
 And in 2016, he defended torture at a Republican debate: “We should go for waterboarding and we should go tougher than waterboarding,” he said.